-History of Villa Adriana
+History of the Villa

 The villa was constructed at Tivoli, then known as Tibur, in the early 2nd century.
 The emperor had grown to dislike his Palatine Hill palace in Rome, which led to the construction of the villa.
 During the last years of Hadrian’s rule, he actually governed the empire from this villa.
 A large court lived at the villa permanently and there was also a postal service that connected the villa, and the emperor, to Rome.